Department of Computer Science

 CS 3354.
 Object-Oriented Design and Programming.

-The course covers object-oriented design principles and programming for students with prior programming experience.
-The topics include inheritance and polymorphism, object-oriented design process, UML diagrams, design patterns, exception handling and multithreading.
-Students will design and implement programs in Java.
+This course covers object-oriented design principles and programming for students with prior programming experience.
+Students will explore inheritance and polymorphism, object-oriented design processes, UML diagrams, design patterns, exception handling, multithreading, testing, performance profiling, and the use of AI in extending and refactoring software systems.
+Students will design and implement Java programs using design patterns and apply event-driven programming principles by developing graphical user interfaces with a Java graphics library.
+Thread concurrency is also explored through Java programs that manage shared data via read and write operations.
 Prerequisite: CS 3358 with a grade of "C" or better.

 Grade Mode: Standard Letter